octal-psina/alien_invasion/README.md

-# alien_invasion
+# Another alien invasion!

-## This is my learning project.
+/assets/images/electrocat.png
-This program was created for fun and educational purposes.
+This is my learning project,the program was created for fun and educational purposes.

 ### Information sources:
 "Eric Matiz - Learning Python (Programmer's Library) - 2020".